 Comparison: This plume of wisps resembles the other early blooming prairie species of the rose family, Geum triflorum, to which the name of Prairie Smoke is more correctly applied, but there the seed plume is brick red.

-Below: The upper stem leaves form a whorl under the flower head.
+Below: The upper stem bracts form a whorl under the flower head.
 The pistil is surrounded by 150+ stamens.
-When the corolla is white, the pistil will be Whitish in color.
+When the corolla is white, the pistil will be whitish in color.

 Below: The downy heads of Pasque Flower are the first of the prairie plants to show in the spring.
 Without the leaves, it is easy to overlook then against the brown background of the soil and old leaves.

 Below: The wispy seed head is composed of the styles of the fertilized flower.
 Each is attached to a slim brown achene.

 Below: A flower of a paler color, the outside of the sepals blending from a silvery blue to white.
 The styles of the pistil are pure white.
 White flowers are said to be found in the wild more often than the deeper colors.